fbxyz/SDS_Bootcamp/README.md

 - [geopy](https://github.com/geopy/geopy) for calculating distances from geographic coordinates
 - and [Jupyter lab](https://github.com/jupyterlab/jupyterlab).

-You can install them in your preferred Python virtual environment or use conda with the environment.yml file :
+You can install them in your preferred Python virtual environment or use conda :

 1. First clone this git repo
 ```